-The dispatch of material will start once the online process of registration is complete.
+The dispatch of material will start once the online process of registration is complete and the admission is confirmed.
 You can expect to receive your study material within one month of closing of the registration for the programme.
 If any course material is missing or you receive wrong or defective material, please address your query to the Regional Centre or write to Student Services Centre at ssc@ignou.ac.in.

-For the students who have applied for digitized version, the SLM maybe accessed from www.ignou.ac.in/eGyankosh BA (M) History.
+For the students who have applied for digitized version, the SLM maybe accessed from www.ignou.ac.in/eGyankosh/BA (H) Psychology.